Risk Perception: A Key Factor In Workplace Safety & Business Strategy

 1- Cognitive Factors

-Cognitive factors encompass the mental processes that individuals employ to interpret and process information about risks.
+Cognitive factors encompass individuals' mental processes for interpreting and processing information about risks.
 These cognitive processes often involve the use of mental shortcuts, biases, and heuristics that, while efficient, can also lead to deviations from objective assessments.
 For instance, the availability heuristic may cause individuals to overestimate the likelihood of risks based on recent events or vivid media coverage.

 Understanding these cognitive tendencies is essential for businesses aiming to communicate risks more effectively.
-By recognising how individuals process information, companies can tailor their risk communication strategies to align with cognitive patterns.
+Companies can tailor their risk communication strategies by recognising how individuals process information to align with cognitive patterns.
 This involves presenting information in a clear and accessible manner, acknowledging potential cognitive biases, and providing context to enhance overall comprehension.

 2- Emotional Factors